-Home to Live Music, panoramic views of the Texas Hill Country, numerous parks and greenbelts you can visit, and dynamic and vibrant event scene.
-In the past years, Austin has been named as one of the Best Places to Relocate in America due to its quality of living, affordability, and thriving job market.
+Home to Live Music, panoramic views of the Texas Hill Country, numerous parks and greenbelts you can visit, and a dynamic and vibrant event scene.
+In the past years, Austin has been named one of the Best Places to Relocate in America due to its quality of living, affordability, and thriving job market.

 Austin is a great place for students, young professionals, families, and retirees.
-If you are considering moving to Austin, this Austin Relocation Guide will navigate you throughout the wonderful Texas capital.
+If you are considering moving to Austin, this Ultimate Austin Relocation Guide will navigate you throughout the wonderful Texas capital.

 TABLE OF CONTENTS